 If you wish to send a donation directly to our UK bank account you can use the details below.

 A/c no: 00026754

 Sort code: 40-52-40

 Swift code: CAFBGB21XXX

-*Please send us a message after donating directly to our bank account for our records.
+*Please send us a message after donating directly to our UK account from overseas.
+We are obliged to declare every international transfer to our account.
+If we do not declare the donations made to us, they are sent back to the sender.
 Please note that we are charged £6 for every international transfer.

 If you are based in Portugal you can send donations to our account at the CGD bank.